 We did what was called our First Prime Movers Group.
 And it’s kind of a Bible study for some executives and some people that have done well in life that are asking, What do I do with the rest of my life?

 And it was the very first one, it was an experiment, I literally did it in the basement of my house in Atlanta.
 And there was a young guy there named Michael.
 And everyone else was older and grown some companies or run some companies or built some companies or sold some companies.
 And they had time, affluence, and influence and they really wanted to be used for God and so we spent twenty-four hours talking about what that would look like and then a number of them went on for six months and met and talked about, How could that happen?

 And this guy, at the time, was late thirties.
 He did some sort of thing with a medical device and it went public and he ended up being part of the team and got a bunch of money from it.
-And he was this driven, overextended, can you identify in Silicon Valley?
-Up early, up late, two small kids.
+And he was this driven, overextended, up early, up late, two small kids.

 And as we went through the time, his marriage was completely out of whack, his kids were being neglected, he wasn’t getting much sleep, he was this type A, driven, over the top.

 And so we had this time where we are sharing, because each guy had to share what was going to happen.
 And it wasn’t like someone is leading, the group actually helps one another.

 Well, most guys that are really high capacity have never been in a group with other very, very high capacity people.
 And so, number one, no one is intimidated.
 Everyone has lots of zeros or letters or whatever makes you super-duper.

 And so it became this really safe place.
 And he starts talking and making all the excuses and these older guys, I still remember, literally, these grown men, some of them are crying in my basement.
 And they are looking at him and saying, “Michael, ten million, twenty million, it won’t mean squat if you lose your marriage!
 It cost me mine!
 I was an idiot.
 I was sounding just like you right now.”